In Short

 Ongoing Obligations

-Upon receiving your liquor license, you will have ongoing obligations such as renewing it or updating the licence if there are any changes to your business operations.
+Upon receiving your liquor licence, you will have ongoing obligations such as renewing it or updating the licence if there are any changes to your business operations.
 It is also important to note that the licence is attached to the premises, not the business.
 Therefore, you must apply to move or transfer your packaged liquor licence if you move your business.

 Key Takeaways